Dublin | Travel Guide

-For history buffs, the Medieval district is a must.
-The oldest part of Dublin, it's here that you can find both Dublin castle, Christ Church and St Patrick's Cathedral.
-While walking through this district, make sure to keep an eye out for the street names as they can reveal many secrets about their past - Cook Street, Cornmarket and Fishamble Street can be discovered here, just to name a few.
+For history buffs, the Medieval Quarter is a must.
+The oldest part of Dublin, it's here that you can find both Dublin Castle, Christ Church Cathedral and St Patrick's Cathedral.
+While walking through this district, make sure to keep an eye out for the street names as they can reveal many secrets about their past - Cook Street, Cornmarket and Fishamble Street can be discovered here, to name a few.

 Dublin Docklands is where lots of the world's biggest tech companies have offices, including Google, Facebook and LinkedIn.
 This area has seen significant revitalisation in the recent past and has become home to one of Dublin's most cosmopolitan scenes.

-If you're looking to cut loose on your Irish getaway, then look no further than the cultural district.
+If you're looking for a good time on your Irish getaway, then look no further than the Cultural District.
 This is where you'll find Temple Bar, the home to pubs, clubs, markets and Dublin's most energetic nightlife.
-The perfect place to enjoy a real pint of the black stuff.

 Where to eat in Dublin

 We're happy to report that the food on offer in Dublin is fantastic; there's so many great places to eat that we couldn't possibly hope to cover them all.
 But, if there's one thing that Dublin and Ireland arguably do better than almost anywhere else in the world it's seafood.
 Especially the oysters.